Using the GlusterFS Add-in

 Fine grained access control for your data

-By default Cloud 66 builds a GlusterFS cluster for your stack, creates a default mount point on it and mounts that onto every application server.
+By default Cloud 66 builds a GlusterFS cluster for your application, creates a default mount point on it and mounts that onto every application server.
 This is great to start with and for many workloads.

 But what if you need to make sure some services have read/write access to your data and some only readonly access?